Sal0ID/Android-Intelligence/README.md

 # Android-Intelligence
-A combination of programs that allows GPT to be your Assistant for everyday life.
+A combination of programs that allows GPT to be your Assistant for your everyday life.
+GPT has context and will answer any of your
 # Usage

 ## Requirements